massimo-zaniboni/asterisell-v5/doc/manual/topics/installation/install-management-tool.md

 # for a list of available commands
 fab help

-# for initializating the management server with the required packages.
+# for initializating the management server with the required packages
-# You can use, when requested, the "asterisell" user password,
-# because it was inserted in the sudo-users.
 fab init
 ```